Sunrise and Sunset (Environmental Lighting)

 Exposure

 Exposure is the amount of light we let enter through the camera’s lens.
-Usually we want to expose correctly, so that we can see detail in the shadow and the highlights.
+Usually we want to expose correctly, so that we can see detail in the and the highlights.
 But when filming at sunset, you might want to underexpose a little bit.
 Check out this example from a video clip shot with a normal exposure.

 Example of a normal exposure during sunset

 We can see Kim looking at the sunset, but the sun is actually overexposed.
 It’s too bright in this scenario.
 We’re going to focus on the sun (in terms of exposure) as we want to make sure that the highlights are exposed correctly.
 Here’s the same shot but with the exposure adjusted.
-You can see the colours of the golden hour jump out way more.
+You can see the colours of the golden hour out way more.

 Exposing for the highlights